spacemeshos/poet2/readme.md

 6. Prover sends the proof `p1(x,n')` to the verifier
 7. Verifier verifies the proof p1 by executing `Verify(x,n')` and aborts the protocol if verification fails

+## MVP Submission Guidelines
+- Write a test of the main use case running with n = 24 and n' = 25 and verify that your test passes.

 ## Implementation Bonus Points
 - Optimize proof size by only including a leaf value once in a proof.
 - Don't use more than O(n) memory in Prove(n)